stabla/soundColor/README.md

 ## Demo
 Live version available here: https://idkn.github.io/soundColor/

+## Download
+You can install via bower
+> bower install soundcolor

 ## Installation
 ###Into index.html
   define your audio source, and place your sound into song/ folder. :